-Southern Kaduna Killings: Senate Set up Investigative Committee - Nigeria Today
+Southern Kaduna Killings: Senate Set Up Investigative Committee - Nigeria Today

-The Senate yesterday set up an investigative Ad-hoc committee to unravel the remote and immediate causes of the incessant killings in Southern Kaduna in Kaduna state .
+The senate on Tuesday set up an investigative Ad-hoc committee to unravel the remote and immediate causes of the incessant killings in Southern Kaduna in Kaduna state .

 LEADERSHIP recall that southern Kaduna has witnessed series of attacks by unknown gunmen leading to the lost of lives and properties.